The cost of travelling from Lands' End to John O'Groats

 Encouraging the switch to electric

-Whilst time and cost are very important and immediate concerns to businesses, it’s worth remembering that by 2035 sales of new petrol and diesel engine vehicles will be banned in the UK.
+Whilst time and cost are very important and immediate concerns to businesses, it’s worth remembering that by 2030 sales of new petrol and diesel engine cars will be banned in the UK.
 The move to alternative fuels such as electric and hydrogen for HGVs is a positive step for the environment and can, in the short term, be seen as a positive point when promoting your business.

 Lex Autolease, the UK’s leading leasing specialists, have embarked on the Great British EV Rally, where they will be testing the UK’s EV charging infrastructure by travelling from John O’Groats to Lands’ End in an electric vehicle.
 Although this journey has been carried out across 5 days rather than the 2 that we’ve been discussing, it’s a good indicator of how feasible the trip would be and shows how EVs can improve efficiency and save fleets money in the long run.